UnaBiz/sigfox-gcloud-ubidots/README.md

     https://github.com/UnaBiz/sigfox-gcloud/blob/master/README.md

 1. Open a bash command prompt.
 For Windows, open "Bash on Ubuntu on Windows."
-    Create a file named `.env` in the `sigfox-gcloud-data` folder
+    Create a file named `.env` in the `sigfox-gcloud-ubidots` folder
     and populate the `GCLOUD_PROJECT` variable with your project ID.
      To do that, you may use this command (change `myproject` to your project ID):

     ```bash
-    cd sigfox-gcloud-data
+    cd sigfox-gcloud-ubidots
     echo GCLOUD_PROJECT=myproject >.env
     ```